inspektor-gadget/inspektor-gadget/docs/guides/trace/exec.md

   Trace new processes.
 ---

-trace exec traces new processes creation.
+The trace exec gadget streams new processes creation events.

 Let's deploy an example application that will spawn few new processes: